Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 Because you already have them on the JTTF to go ahead and run those guns for you because that's what they do.

-So this is you know, or if you need someone traffic stopped, right?
+So this is, you know, or if you need someone traffic stopped, right?

-Of course, I'm using the JTTF as an example here, and you want to have him identified and someone else that's in the vehicle.
+And you want to have him identified and someone else that's in the vehicle.

 Well, an FBI agent can't do a traffic stop.

-Well, he what does he got to do?
+Well, what does he got to do?

-So you have a detective on the team, he has a couple squad guys that he knows that are patrol.
+He has a couple squad guys that he knows that are patrol.

-Hey, we're established the surveillance on this guy.
+Hey, we're establishing surveillance on this guy.

 I need you to go ahead and do a traffic stop on him, right?

-Obviously, I d get your own probable cause.
+Obviously, get your own probable cause.

 Bam, you take that information back.